Johannestegner/docker-teamcity/README.md

-# docker-teamcity
+# TeamCity docker image.
-Teamcity docker image based on alpine liunx and open-jdk-8.
+Jetbrains TeamCity docker image based on alpine liunx and open-jdk-8.

 ### TeamCity version.
 The version currently used by the image is 10.0.3, this can be changed with the `TEAMCITY_VERSION` environment variable.